Khalil-420/CyberTEK-2024/challenges/misc/siclodb/solution/sol.md

 $ eval "local a='ge'; a=a..'t';local b='fl';b=b..'ag'; return cjson.encode(redis.call(a, b))" 0
 ```

-hope there is unintended for this :').
+hope there is no unintended for this :').